Skip to content

 Really Simple Licensing (RSL) is an evolution of the early ideas behind the widely adopted RSS standard, which provided a machine-readable framework for publishers to syndicate content to third-party clients and crawlers in exchange for traffic.

 The RSL standard extends and generalizes these concepts to include explicit licensing terms, enabling publishers to define machine-readable compensation and usage conditions for crawling and processing their content.
-The direction and evolution of RSL are led by the RSL Technical Steering Committee, in close collaboration with internet publishers, technology companies, industry associations, and other stakeholders.
+The RSL Technical Steering Committee leads the evolution of RSL in collaboration with internet publishers, technology companies, industry associations, and other stakeholders.

 Use Cases

-RSL is an open, XML-based document format for defining machine-readable licensing terms for digital assets, including websites, web pages, books, videos, images, and proprietary datasets.
-It enables publishers, authors, and application developers to:
+RSL is an open, XML-based document format for defining machine-readable licensing terms for digital assets, including web pages, books, videos, images, and proprietary datasets.
+It enables publishers, authors, and AI application developers to: